5 Ways Nonprofits Can Use Facebook Ads

 This enables you to reach even more people that may respond positively to your message.

 3. Boost your post on Facebook to make sure more of your audience sees an important post

 If you are running a new campaign that you want all your supporters, volunteers, board members – and everyone in between – to see, a Facebook ad showcasing the campaign could be a good option for you.
 A great image, a catchy subject line, and a good call to action can get more of your audience engaged with a post they may have dismissed in an email.

 What is a boosted post?

-Boosted posts are basically regular posts that you’ve made with your Facebook account, that you can add a budget and specific audience to.
+Boosted posts are basically regular posts that you’ve made with your Facebook account, so you can add a budget and specific audience.
 This will help you increase the reach of a particular post.